angulardart/site-angulardart/src/angular/tutorial/index.md

 You'll build the Tour of Heroes app, step by step.
-Each step is motivated with a requirement that you've likely met in many applications.
+Each step is motivated with a requirement that you've likely met in many apps.
 Everything has a reason.

 Along the way, you'll become familiar with many of the core fundamentals of Angular.